Benefits of Eggs

 The benefits of eggs for our health are many and varied.
 Eggs have always been prized as a nutritious food in many cultures and most cuisines have important dishes that include eggs as a leading role.

 It is only in recent decades that the benefits of eggs were questioned and egg consumption was frowned upon after receiving some bad press in the 1970’s and 80’s when cholesterol was unfairly targeted in public health campaigns.
-The cholesterol hypothesis of heart disease has been increasingly been challenged over recent years and progressive researchers are now focussed on oxidative stress and inflammation as the real culprit in heart disease.
+The cholesterol hypothesis of heart disease has been increasingly been challenged over recent years and progressive researchers are now focussed on oxidative stress, sugar intake and inflammation as the real culprit in heart disease.
 See Chris Masterjohn’s important website Cholesterol & Health for more interesting insights and Chris Kresser’s argument against research linked to TMAO and eggs.

 But any discussion on the benefits of eggs, is bound to bring up the cholesterol question – so let’s look at it in more detail.
 Egg yolks do contain cholesterol, but they also contain other nutrients such as choline that help to metabolise cholesterol.
 In any case, cholesterol is an important nutrient being part of every cell in the body and an important precursor for a range of hormones and vitamin D. Approximately 80% of your cholesterol in your body is actually made by your liver (that is how important it is!) with dietary intakes only accounting for around 20% of your supply.
 You can safely eat eggs every day, unless of course you have an allergy or intolerance to eggs.
 Some people are allergic to eggs, and it is normally the protein rich white of the egg that is the problem.